hundeo:

 Clipping nails

-You can shorten the claws for example a Claw pliers use.
+You can use to shorten the claws about a Claw pliers use.
 The blades of these pliers are rounded for optimal cutting.
-For very small quadrupeds, you can also use a nail clipper.
+For small dogs, you can also use a nail clipper.
 For them, the claw nippers may be too large.

 It is important that the pliers are not blunt and fit well in the hand.
 The aim is to prevent the nail from being crushed or bent.
 The faster and more precise the pliers cut, the more comfortable it is for your furry nose and ultimately for you.